Nola’s pitching, Bruce’s power lead Phillies over Mets 8-3

 Hoskins hit an RBI double, Realmuto followed with a two-run double and Bruce had an RBI single in the first.

 Bruce hit a two-run homer that finished Wheeler in the sixth and connected in the eighth for his 28th career multihomer game and third this year.
-The Mets traded Bruce to Seattle in the winter as part of a package for Cano and Diaz, the Mariners dealt him to the Phillies in June.
+The Mets traded Bruce to Seattle in the winter as part of a package for Canó and Diaz, the Mariners dealt him to the Phillies in June.

+Bruce has 24 homers and 57 RBIs.
+With 14 home runs for Seattle and 10 for the Phillies, he is first big leaguer to reach double-digits for two teams before the All-Star break, STATS said.

 Adeiny Hechavarria connected for his first pinch-hit homer in the Mets ninth.